Of all the beauty concerns that we have on a regular basis, an itchy scalp (aka scalp pruritus) has to be one of the most standout ones.

-You might feel that the itch will never stop, but relief is possible, so keep calm, okay?
+You might feel that the itch will never stop, but relief is possible.
 First, it is essential to determine the cause of your itchy scalp and initiate an effective treatment right away.

-Constant scratching and itching can be problematic for the delicate scalp microbiome - the name given to the specific ecosystem of bacteria, which helps keep your scalp environment balanced.
+Constant scratching and itching can be problematic for the delicate scalp microbiome, the specific ecosystem of bacteria which helps keep your scalp environment balanced.

 When your scalp environment is clean, balanced, and free of debris, new hair growth can grow and thrive.
 However, certain medical conditions and lifestyle choices can prevent this from happening.
 Read on to discover more.